 When preparing for any activity with girls, start by reading the Girl Scout Safety Activity Checkpoints for that particular activity.
-You can find these on your council’s website; your council may also provide them in some additional electronic or printed form.
+You can find these on your council’s website; Manitou Council may also provide them in some additional electronic or printed form.

 Each Safety Activity Checkpoint offers you information on where to do this activity, how to include girls with disabilities, where to find both basic and specialized gear required for the activity, how to prepare yourselves for the activity, what specific steps to follow on the day of the activity, and so on.